Custom data

 SDK method

 , which is documented in all of our SDKs.
-For more technical considerations regarding this method, please refer to this article.
+For more details regarding using custom data in SDKs, please refer to this article.

 Data API / Server to Server integration

 If you are looking to set up a server to server integration, our Data API is the recommended approach.
-This involves implementing a REST call to our servers, where you will specify the custom data name and value, as well as the visitorCode.
+Using our Data API involves implementing a REST call to our servers, where you will specify the custom data name and value, and the visitorCode.

 Using Custom Data